 Three o’clock in the Geneva morning.
 Perhaps they had to pinch themselves to make sure this wasn’t a dream.
 After all, for thirty odd years this would have made an unbelievable scene.

-No wonder Barack Obama was so quick to herald this agreement - it is the big foreign policy triumph of his presidency.
+No wonder was so quick to herald this agreement - it is the big foreign policy triumph of his presidency.
 And if it works, he can claim to have used diplomacy to solve a crisis that has threatened to plunge the region into war.

 Warning: John Ray's report contains flash photography: